albinekcom/albinekcom.github.io/_posts/2019-03-25-measuring-compile-time.markdown

 ![Example of usage "Build Time Analyzer for Xcode" tool](/assets/img/post/measuring-compile-time-3.png)

-The example used in this post can be found here: [Measuring Compile Time Example](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode) [TODO: Insert proper link]
+The example used in this post can be found here: [Measuring Compile Time Example](https://github.com/albinekcom/MeasuringCompileTimeExample).

 ## Conclusions